Nazem Kadri: Personal life

 Kadri is named after his grandfather.
 He is also Muslim.
 Kadri was the first Muslim drafted by the Maple Leafs, and the highest drafted Muslim in NHL history until being surpassed by 2012 first overall pick Nail Yakupov.
 In high school, Kadri served as a member of his school's Muslim Student Association.
 Kadri is the fourth player of Lebanese descent to play in the NHL, following John Hanna, Alain Nasreddine and Ed Hatoum.

 In July 2018, Kadri married his fiancée Ashley Cave at Casa Loma in Toronto.
-They had their first child together, a daughter named Naylah, in 2019.
+They had their first child together, a daughter named Naylah, in July 2019.

 In June 2020, Kadri became an inaugural executive board member of the Hockey Diversity Alliance, whose goal is to address intolerance and racism in hockey.

 Kadri was awarded the Key to the City of London, Ontario on 27 August 2022 by Mayor of London Ed Holder.